 ABOUT PROFESSOR MAUREEN THOMAS

 Professor Maureen Thomas has integrated her love of medieval literature, drama and oral tradition into much of her creative work since graduating from the University of Cambridge, where she read English Literature and Drama with Anglo-Saxon, Norse & Celtic.
 A Dame Bertha Phillpotts Bursary enabled her to carry out research at the Institute of Icelandic Studies, Reykjavik on myth as drama and the chivalric legends in Old Norse/Icelandic, before becoming a tutor and research fellow at University College London’s Dept of Scandinavian Studies.
-In parallel, while working as a dramatist and director (and script-reader for Channel Four Films), Maureen was a tutor in Screenwriting at the National Film and Television School UK, also developing and guiding film, TV, animation and documentary projects; she became Head of Screen Arts in 1994.
+In parallel, while working as a dramatist and director (and script-reader for Channel Four Films), Maureen was a tutor in Screenwriting at the National Film and Television School UK, also developing and guiding film, TV, animation and documentary projects; she became Head of Screen Arts there in 1994.
 In 2000, after working with Norsk Film and Statens Studiesenter for Film, Oslo, Maureen was appointed Professor of Narrativity and Interactivity at the Norwegian Film School, where, since 2018, she has been a senior researcher and research advisor.
-She is now Professor Emeritus.
+In 2022 she was awarded the status of Professor Emeritus.

 Selected Production Credits